Why go to Bolivia? The 10 good reasons to go Bolivia

 Timetable

-National museums are generally open Tuesday to Friday from 9:30am to 12:30pm and 3pm to 7pm, and Saturday and Sunday from 9am to 1pm.
+National museums are generally open Tuesday to Friday, 9.30am to 12.30pm and 3pm to 7pm, and Saturday and Sunday, 9am to 1pm.
 Private museums may have slightly different opening hours.
-Churches are open from morning to evening.
+Churches are open from dawn to dusk.

 To be booked